Hilbert curve: Representation as Lindenmayer system

 Here, "F" means "draw forward", "+" means "turn left 90°", "-" means "turn right 90°" (see turtle graphics), and "A" and "B" are ignored during drawing.

 Other implementations

 Graphics Gems II discusses Hilbert curve coherency, and provides implementation.

 The Hilbert Curve is commonly used among rendering images or videos.
 Common programs such as Blender and Cinema 4D use the Hilbert Curve to trace the objects, and render the scene.

+The slicer software used to convert 3D models into toolpaths for a 3D printer typically has the Hilbert curve as an option for an infill pattern.